HummingBytes benchmark · Tested March 2026

 Which model is best for headshots?

 Both are strong, but Seedream 5.0 Lite takes a slight edge in this test thanks to better skin texture and slightly stronger face resemblance.
-Explore headshot recipes →
+Try the AI headshot generator →

 Which model is best for real places and objects?

 Seedream 4.5 wins landmark realism in this comparison.
-For named object fidelity (Ferrari 812 Competizione), both models failed and the result was a tie.
+For named object fidelity (Ferrari 812 Competizione), Seedream 4.5 has a narrow edge in this run, although both models still miss exact specs.

 Which model should I use for UI mockups?